-If you consider that you may have grounds for appeal against an Extension Request or Circumstances Affecting Progress decision, you should promptly consult the Graduate School Coordinator in the first instance in order to make Handbook of Student Regulations (Research) 2022-23: Annexe 5 every effort to see whether the problem can be resolved through less formal processes.
+If you consider that you may have grounds for appeal against an Extension Request or Circumstances Affecting Progress decision, you should promptly consult the Graduate School Coordinator in the first instance in order to make every effort to see whether the problem can be resolved through less formal processes.
 Only after any procedural issues have been clarified and if you remain convinced that you have firm grounds for appeal (see regulation 5.3.2 below) should a formal appeal (regulation 5.3) be submitted.